-Applications are now open for the 2020 MPC Student Journalist of the Year award, supported by the Judith Neilson Institute for Journalism and Ideas.
+Applications have closed for the 2020 MPC Student Journalist of the Year award, supported by the Judith Neilson Institute for Journalism and Ideas.

 The Student Journalist of the Year award recognises the best in Victorian student journalism.
 Enrolled student journalists are encouraged to enter a piece of journalism in any media that has been made available to the general public in Victoria during the 2020 calendar year.
 Judges will focus on the originality, impact, quality and initiative of the work in determining he shortlist and winner.